guebe/ACSC2024/fsvm2/README.md

 I am pretty happy with the solution.
 I think the decisions and methodologies taken where appropriate for the challenge.
 Please note that all source code is posted as is.
-I did not polish it after solving.
+I did not polish it after solving to provide a realistic reading experience.